 Van?
 Check.
 Keys?
 Check.
 Schedule?
 Check.
 Deborah Broughton has all the things she needs to start her day transporting patients.

-For the past 11 years, Broughton has provided transportation for senior patients at the Sharp Senior Health Centers in Clairemont and downtown.
+For the past 11 years, Broughton has provided transportation for senior patients at the Sharp Senior Health Centers.
 Seniors use the free service to get to and from their doctor appointments.

 A typical day for Broughton begins with clocking in, checking her schedule, inspecting her vehicle and then getting on the road to pick up her first patient.
 She transports an average of six patients a day.